-The controversial bust of Nathan Bedford Forrest perches in the Tennessee Capitol’s second floor, between the chambers of the House of Representatives and Senate.
+The controversial bust of Nathan Bedford Forrest its former spot in the Tennessee Capitol between the chambers of the House of Representatives and Senate.
 (Photo: John Partipilo)

 The Tennessee Historical Commission could decide in mid-February whether to move busts of Nathan Bedford Forrest and two Union admirals from the Capitol to the State Museum, but the outcome remains uncertain because of a pending dispute over state law.